2018 - 2019 CHM Student Research Process

 4. If you are seeking assistance in finding a research mentor, please follow up with Mark Trottier in GR (email@example.com) or Angie Zell in EL (firstname.lastname@example.org) at regular intervals to get and provide updates.

 5. Students must complete Responsible Conduct of Research (RCR) training prior to getting involved in research.
 All MSU trainees engaged in research must complete RCR training.
 This is a requirement of the MSU Graduate School.
-A new (October 2016) system has been approved by the Graduate School.
+An updated (October 2016) system has been approved by the Graduate School.
 Information on the RCR process, topics and tracking systems can be found click here.
 For questions, contact Mark Trottier (email@example.com).

 6. Please complete Human Research Protection training relevant to your research project.
 For students at the Lansing campus, please complete MSU IRB Human Research Protection training (click here).
 For students in Grand Rapids, please complete the proper Human Research Protection training as per your research institution's requirements.
 This is often via the CITI program (click here).
 This training is required for students conducting research with human subjects.
 Please complete the appropriate training prior to starting your research project.
 Please note that this training counts for 2 hours of RCR training (see #3 above).